 Mary does have the option during AEP of dropping her original Medicare and going with Medicare Advantage.
 As long as she lives in the service area of the plan and does not have End Stage Renal Disease, she can make that switch.
 But Medicare Advantage is a Medicare replacement plan.
 What if her doctors who provide her care are not in her network under that Medicare Advantage plan?

 We get a lot of calls from people looking to leave their Medicare Advantage plan to go back to original Medicare once a bad report comes from the doctor.
-I cannot remember the last time we got a single call from someone with a chronic health problem who wanted to leave their Medigap for a Medicare Advantage plan.
+I cannot remember ever getting a call from someone with a chronic health problem who wanted to leave their Medigap for a Medicare Advantage plan.
 For more on how Medigap plans and Medicare Advantage compare, check out our article at this link.

 Don’t Pay More For a Name Brand